Juliseken/raspberrypi/README.md

 # raspberrypi

-This repository contains different scripts used on my raspberrypi.
+This repository contains different scripts used for provisioning of a raspberrypi.